The Cast

 Buddy-roo

-My youngest is six.
+Our youngest is fourteen.
 In an attempt to differentiate herself from her big sister, she refuses to assume a list of middle names.
 Her impressive memory is musical; she knows by heart the melody and lyrics to number of songs, ranging in genre from The Cars, My Best Friend’s Girlfriend to the theme of Bernstein‘s On the Town.
 Because she was conceived in Mexico, I wanted to name her Agave, but De-facto wouldn’t have it.
 She will also answer to Little-Pea, Peanut or Miss Turnstile.

 Wanna know more?